1932 Kimberley rescue: Lost

 Extremely isolated and surrounded by harsh bush, on the first night they were visited by an Aboriginal man but were unable to communicate successfully and he left them.
 The aviators, with only 15 litres of fuel left, decided to attempt a take off and head west in what they thought was the direction of Darwin.
 They managed to get airborne but were forced to land again in another bay about 35 km away, their engine cutting out as the plane ran out of fuel and rolled up a small beach.

 Being unable to find water, they could only think that the Aboriginal man they had met in the other bay might be able to provide help, so they secured the plane and set out to walk back to the previous bay.
 They were plagued by heat, thirst and hunger and were overwhelmed by swarms of flies.
 After attempting to swim across an inlet they were chased by a crocodile and lost their clothes.
 Barefoot and naked they abandoned the search and resolved to return to the plane.
 After seven days of walking a more inland route, and without water, clothes or footwear, and ravaged by mosquitoes and completely exhausted they arrived back at the seaplane.

 Now thirteen days into the ordeal, the pair drained the radiator of the remaining water and removed one of the seaplane floats to use as a makeshift kayak and started paddling in a westerly direction.
 The ship MV Koolinda passed by only 500 metres away but did not see them.
 They paddled for four days and nights and eventually came ashore north of Cape Bernier, east of King George River.

-Still thinking that they were on Melville Island they decided to walk overland to find civilisation, but when they discovered that they were not on an island they returned to the float.
+Still thinking that they were on Melville Island they decided to walk overland to find civilization, but when they discovered that they were not on an island they returned to the float.
 The float had been damaged, so to be able to paddle it again they had to cut off a section.
-The shortened float was not as seaworthy as previously used, so they only got a few kilometres before deciding it was too dangerous to continue and they returned to shore where they found shelter under a rock ledge at Cape Bernier.
+The shortened float was not as seaworthy as previously used, so they only got a few kilometers before deciding it was too dangerous to continue and they returned to shore where they found shelter under a rock ledge at Cape Bernier.
 They remained there until being finally rescued.